Evan-Tyo/Blog/content/documents/markdown-example.md

 ---

 # Overview
-This page provides examples of Markdown elements supported by Hugo.\
+Examples of Markdown elements supported by Hugo.\
 Highlight, Subscript, and Superscript are not supported elements.\
 HTML is supported but is not included on this page.